patlegris/On-off-Studio/wp-content/plugins/content-views-query-and-display-post-page/README.txt

 = How can I start? =

-In left menu of your Admin dashboard, click 'Content View Settings > Add View'
+In WordPress dashboard menu, click Content Views

 = What is 'View'? =

-'View' is a custom post type which Content Views uses to store all settings to query & display your posts
+'View' is a custom post type which Content Views plugin uses to store all settings to query & display your posts

-= How can I see all my Views? =
+= How can I see all Views? =

-In left menu of your Admin dashboard, click 'Content View Settings > All Views'
+In WordPress dashboard menu, click Content Views > All Views

 = How can I edit a View? =